zakimjz/zakimjz.github.io/pages/courses/datamining/assign1.md

 $\epsilon$.

 Print out $\mathbf{u}_1$  and $\lambda_1$.
+You can verify your answer using numpy linalg.eigh function.

 Once you have obtained the dominant eigenvector, $\mathbf{u}_1$ project each of the original data points $\mathbf{x}_i$ onto this vector, and plot the